aliyun/alibabacloud-ecs-plugin/README.md

 * Then select region, image, VPC, security group

 * When configuring the ECS SSH key, click the Add button to get Jenkins, authenticate, and add the contents of the ECS.
-PEM file obtained from the ECS console of alibabacloud and fill in
+PEM file obtained from the ECS console of alibabacloud and fill in.
+* Currently, only "SSH username with private key" is supported.
 ![](docs/images/jenkins.SSH.png)
 * You can click test to see if it works.
 ![](docs/images/jenkins.conn.png)